What Can Happen Legally If a Person Spreads Around Personal Facts About Another Person?

 19. In sum, there are two recognized invasion of privacy torts in Ontario; neither requires proof of pecuniary loss or harm to an economic interest.
 Aggravated and punitive damages may be awarded and an award should serve as a deterrent to others.

-As explained above in Halley, disclosure of private personal information that would be considered highly offensive to a reasonable person will give rise to liability.
+As per Halley above, the embarrassing disclosure of private personal information that would be viewed as highly offensive to a reasonable person constitutes as a tortious wrongdoing.
 Interestingly, as also explained in Halley, where a person seeks statutorily available compensation following a privacy breach, a person may still pursue tort law compensation.

 When a person discloses embarrassing private personal information about another person, and does so in a manner that would be deemed highly offensive to a reasonable person, such conduct may constitute as a form of breach of privacy and give rise to liability imposed against the wrongdoing person.